 Exchange Visitors who are subject to the physical presence requirement may request a waiver of the requirement, but the timing is important so contact Berkeley International Office or come to a Two-Year Home Country Physical Presence (212.e) workshop before applying for a waiver.
 The length and success of the waiver process depends on many factors and can take from 4 to 12 months to complete.
 All requests for waivers are submitted to the Waiver Review Division, Department of State.
 The final adjudication of the waiver is issued by the Department of Homeland Security (formerly known as Immigration & Naturalization Service).
-For information on the waiver categories see the Department of State Waiver Frequently asked questions: travel.state.gov/content/travel/en/usvisas/study/exchange/waiver-of-the-exchange-visitor.html
+For information on the waiver categories see the Department of State Waiver Frequently asked questions: https://travel.state.gov/content/travel/en/us-visas/study/exchange/waiver-of-the-exchange-visitor/exchange-waiver-fags.html

-Berkeley International Office Two Home Residency Workshops
+Berkeley International Office Two-Year Home Residence Workshops